When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Compact is a relative term these days: smartphones that were once considered pocket-filling phablets are now par for the course.
 But if you want a mobile that’s easier to tote than the models on our overall best smartphones list, what’s the best small phone you can buy?

-There’s no escaping that handset dimensions have expanded considerably over the last decade – but some use frame-filling displays to maximise every inch of screen space, making them more manageable than your average modern flagship.
 Whether you’ve got smaller paws or simply want a smartphone that doesn’t demand quite so much pocket space, you should find your ideal small phone below.
 Oh, and don’t forget to check out our guide to the best upcoming phones, too.

-What’s the best small phone?
+Quick list: what’s the best small phone?

-Best midrange small phone
+Best small phone for photography

 Best small folding phone

-The Samsung Galaxy Z Flip 5 (buy now), with its 6.7in screen may not seem like a small phone, but its party trick gives it proper portability.
+The Samsung Galaxy Z Flip 6 (buy now), with its 6.7in screen may not seem like a small phone, but its party trick gives it proper portability.

 The best small phones you can buy today: